Creating Custom Commands¶

 Altering Command Info¶

-Drush command info (annotations/attributes) can be altered from other modules.
-This is done by creating and registering command info alterers.
-Alterers are classes that are able to intercept and manipulate an existing command annotation.
+Drush command info can be altered from other modules.
+This is done by creating and registering a command definition listener.
+Listeners are dispatched once after non-bootstrap commands are instantiated and once again after bootstrap commands are instantiated.

-In the module that wants to alter a command info, add a class that:
+In the module that wants to alter command info, add a class that:

 - The class namespace, relative to base namespace, should be

-directory. - The filename must have a name like FooCommandInfoAlterer.php.
+Drupal\<module-name>\Drush\Listenersand the class file should be located under thesrc/Drush/Listenersdirectory. - The filename must have a name like FooListener.php.
 The prefix

-can be whatever string you want.
-The file must end inCommandInfoAlterer.php
+Foocan be whatever string you want.
+The file must end inListener.php. - The class should implement the

-. - Implement the alteration logic in the
+#[AsListener]PHP Attribute. - Implement the alteration logic via a

-method. - Along with the alter code, it's strongly recommended to log a debug message explaining what exactly was altered.
+__invoke(ConsoleDefinitionsEvent $event)method. - Along with the alter code, it's recommended to log a debug message explaining what exactly was altered.
 This makes things easier on others who may need to debug the interaction of the alter code with other modules.
-Also it's a good practice to inject the the logger in the class constructor.
+Also, it's a good practice to inject the logger in the class constructor.

-For an example, see WootCommandInfoAlterer provided by the testing 'woot' module.
+For an example, see WootDefinitionListener provided by the testing 'woot' module.

 Auto-discovered commands (PSR4)¶